shaftspanner/ha_stuff/docker_control.md

 ### Problem - Coping with multiple button presses - Part 1

 In the Proxmox version of this script, I wanted to be able to trigger actions on several containers at once since the poll rate for the Proxmox integration was slow (~30sec) and VMs/LXCs could take some time to start up or shut down.
-Docker tends to work faster than this, so to avoid complications (particularly with the helper entity that is external to the control script, I don't want more than one instance of the script running at a time.
+Docker tends to work faster than this, so to avoid complications (particularly with the helper entity that is external to the control script), I don't want more than one instance of the script running at a time.

 <details>
   <summary>Solution</summary>